alialfredji/srv-postgres/README.md

-# Postgres Database on EC2
+# Postgres Database on remote server.
+Case is used on Ubuntu

 **NOTE:** This service needs a static ip.